Originally published on August 9, 2018, updated August 21, 2020

 So even as a vendor, if you hit a huge spike (in Product Orders) and it’s bigger than expected on a busy shopping day, you might stock out and not be able to get those shipments into FBA quickly enough to satisfy demand.

-“The truth is, even if you do all your advertising efforts up front including Enhance Brand Content, building out a granular list of keywords, and running FBA – if you stock out on high volume shopping days you have essentially devalued all of your investment.
+“The truth is, even if you do all your advertising efforts up front including Enhanced Brand Content, building out a granular list of keywords, and running FBA – if you stock out on high volume shopping days you have essentially devalued all of your investment.
 I would view this as an area that a lot of businesses still get wrong,” Petriello said.

 Today, brands are selling more than ever before on Amazon - but to be a competitor in the space you have to know who you are up against and be prepared to engage in sophisticated advertising tactics to stay profitable.